erstrong/BigDataSystemsandIntelligenceAnalytics/AdversarialFaceRecognition/README.md

 ./models/get-models.sh
 ``````

-Next copy into the Docker container the notebook, models and test images.
+Next in generated-embeddings/fullfacescrub unzip the model and reps csv.
+Then copy into the Docker container the notebook, models and test images.
 Substitute for <path> the directory path to where you have the project on your computer.
 You can find the path by running ls /host/Users/

 ```
 cp /host/Users/<path>/FacialRecognition.ipynb FacialRecognition.ipynb